edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/walkthrough/custom-build.md

                 password: ""
     ```

-For more information on rtsp authentication see [here](../supplementary-info/advanced-options.md#rtsp-auth)
+For more information on rtsp authentication, including how to disable it, see [here](../supplementary-info/advanced-options.md#rtsp-auth)

 ## Building the docker image
 1. Change into newly created directory: